-This certifies that motorcoaches manufactured by Prévost Car Inc. comply with all Federal Motor Vehicle Safety Standards at the time of manufacture.
-The DOT Certification label is affixed on the modesty panel, behind the driver's seat.
+This certifies that vehicles manufactured by Prévost Car Inc. comply with all Federal Motor Vehicle Safety Standards at the time of manufacture.
+Information such as gross vehicle weight rating and tire pressure is also marked on this plate.
+The DOT Certification plate is affixed to L.H. control panel.